nashville-software-school/client-side-mastery/book-5-kneel-diamonds/chapters/IJ_LOCATIONS_COMPONENT.md

         <div class="survey-input" id="location-choice">
             <h2>What type of area do you live in?</h2>
     `

-    // Generate a radio button for each location for (const location of locations) {
+    for (const location of locations) {
         html += `<input type="radio" name="location" value="${location.id}" /> ${location.label}`
     }